grant-king/ML_progress/log.md

 August 15, 2019

-**Today's Progress:** Continued CA project.
+**Today's Progress:** Continued CA project and testing.
 Finished UMich Databases with Python week 4.
 Started first course of six in UCSD Data Structures and Algorithms Coursera specialization, called Algorithmic Toolbox.
+Started CrashCourse Pysics.

+**Thoughts:** I'm going to extend the pause on progressing through the UGeneva Natural Models and Simulations course until I finish with a few other items that I need to do first in order to better understand and then implement the more advanced simulations.
+I am going to continue to do all I can with simpler CAs while I review or learn these relevant subjects.

+It is time to start the UCSD Algorithms specialization.
+I think a small portion of it will be review, and it will coincide nicely with the Rice specialization topics.
+The Rice specialization is a trickle of new information at this point, but still provides a nice checklist of things I should know about.
+It doesn't offer much challenge now that I am comfortable with Pygame library and the basics of event-driven and graphical programming.
+I will continue to make sure I am overly familiar with everything it teaches, but my projects won't come from there for now.

+August 19, 2019

+**Today's Progress:** Started coding challenges for week 1 UCSD Algorithmic Toolbox course.
+Started Rice PoC I week 3.

+**Thoughts:** There was some initial setup to get through for the UCSD course.
+This algorithm was very simple but it gives me a chance to organize files in a way that will make things easier when the problems get complicated.
+I'm not using their grading system so I am trying to recreate some sort of helpful feedback through Pytest.

 <!---